MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/java-http-adapter/index.md

 * `@GET` means that this procedure only responds to `HTTP GET` requests.
 * `@Produces("application/json")` specifies the Content Type of the response to send back.
 We chose to send the response as a `JSON` object to make it easier on the client-side.
 * `@Context HttpServletResponse response` will be used to write to the response output stream.
 This enables us more granularity than returning a simple string.
 * `@QueryParam("tag")` String tag enables the procedure to receive a parameter.
-The choice of `QueryParam` means the parameter is to be passed in the query (`/RSSAdapter/?tag=MobileFirst_Platform`).
+The choice of `QueryParam` means the parameter is to be passed in the query (`/JavaHTTP/?tag=MobileFirst_Platform`).
 Other options include `@PathParam`, `@HeaderParam`, `@CookieParam`, `@FormParam`, etc.
-* `throws ClientProtocolException, ...` means we are forwarding any exception back to the client.
+* `throws IOException, ...` means we are forwarding any exception back to the client.
 The client code is responsible for handling potential exceptions which will be received as `HTTP 500` errors.
 Another solution (more likely in production code) is to handle exceptions in your server Java code and decide what to send to the client based on the exact error.
-* `execute(new HttpGet("/mobilefirstplatform/feed"), response)`.
+* `execute(new HttpGet("/feed.xml"), response)`.
 The actual HTTP request to the backend service is handled by another method defined later.

-Depending if you pass a `tag` parameter, `execute` will retrieve a different build a different path and retrieve a different RSS file.<br/><br/>
+Depending if you pass a `tag` parameter, `execute` will retrieve a different build a different path and retrieve a different RSS file.

 ### execute()